The painting was mentioned in a newspaper clipping from the San Antonio Express News heralding several works by Anna Stanley.

 This painting is mentioned in a newspaper clipping as being exhibited by the Society of Washington Artists at the Cosmos Club and at Veerhoff’s Gallery in 1896.

-Exhibited by the Society of Washington Artists at the Cosmos Club
+The painting was exhibited by the Society of Washington Artists at the Cosmos Club

 March 2 – 7th, 1896